 Myth: I Can't Afford the Agent's Commission

 Here’s one you can immediately mark off your worry list.
-The seller pays all commissions, not the buyer.
+Typically, the commission is paid from the proceeds of the sale via the seller.

 This is one of many reasons to contract with a buyer’s agent.
 The seller’s agent doesn’t work for you, and you need a pro in your corner.